portworx/px-docs/enterprise/lighthouse-snapshots.md

 ## Snaphot the volume

-Click the icon that looks like a archiving box on the right bar.
+Click the icon that looks like an archiving box on the right bar.
 This will bring up the snapshot dialog.

 ## Local snapshot